verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 where ``Odin ran with exit status: 0`` indicates Odin successfully synthesized our verilog.

 We can now take a look at the circuit which ODIN produced (``blink.odin.blif``).
-The file is long and likely harder to follow than our code in ``blink.v``, however it implements the same functionality.
+The file is long and likely harder to follow than our code in ``blink.v``; however it implements the same functionality.
 Some interesting highlights are shown below:

 .. literalinclude:: blink.odin.blif